Rathul2002/Voting-System/README.md

     ```

 2. **Setup the Database**:
-    - Create a MySQL database and configure the connection in `application.properties` or `application.yml` file.
+    - Create a MySQL database and configure the connection in `application.properties` file.

 3. **Build the Project**:
     ```bash